BikLab/MARS8180-EnvDataSci-Sp2026/final-exam.md

 Slide #13 will be worth 4 points
 * All or nothing - fill it out (full 4pts) or leave it blank (0 pts)

+---
+## Project Work Sessions

+In the course Google Doc folder (link above), please complete:

+1. The "Capstone Project Planning" worksheet - this is a planning exercise before we start data analysis
+2. Start compiling your project metadata into the "Project Metadata" spreadsheet - sample IDs, geographic coordinates, environmental parameters, variables, controls, etc.
+3. Data wrangling to QC your raw data and get everything into the correct format
+4. Get started with analysis!
+5. Complete capstone project slide deck (by the final exam date)